shuyelin06/Obsidian-Notes/content/Classes/CMSC456/SymmetricEncryption.md

 > >
 > > Which is non-negligible.
 Thus, $F$ is not a PRF.

-### Domain Extension for MACs
+## Constructing Secure MACs (Variable-Length)
-Let's see how we can extend MACs for variable-length MACs.
+Let's see how we can extend MACs for variable-length MACs, known as **domain extension for MACs**.

 Suppose we have a MAC $\Pi$, which works for fixed-length messages of length $n$.
 For a message of any length,
 $$